Bank Alert → Gmail → Budget

 Step 3 — Create the cron

-./existential.sh setup gmail-chase-cron
+./existential.sh setup gmail-transactions-cron

 An interactive prompt will: